 Highlights: A boat ride to the trailhead, waterfalls, a gnarly section that includes a ladder, tunnel and chains, beautiful alpine lake with a beach at the end of the hike.

-2. Turtle Mountain hike, Crowsnest Pass Area
+2. Turtle Mountain, Crowsnest Pass Area

 If you want to go hiking in Alberta and feel a wee bit of tension at the summit, put the Turtle Mountain hike on your list.
 It’s predicted that there will be another rock slide at some point.